 The Lake Forest Civic Orchestra (known previously as the North Suburban Symphony) is proud of its 26-year history of bringing professional and accomplished amateur musicians together to perform beloved classical works.
 Our current roster includes over 40 players from Lake County and beyond.
 The 2016-2017 concert season marks the second year with Robert Nordling as music director.
 The LFCO performs four regular concerts each season.
 All concerts in 2016-2017 are held in Lake Forest at Gorton Center’s John & Nancy Hughes Theater.

 On Sunday, March 12, 2017 at 4:00pm the orchestra will present: “LFCO Goes to the Movies,” a concert that includes Lieutenant Kije Suite (Prokofiev); Dance of the Hours from “La Gioconda” (Ponchielli); The Infernal Galop “Can Can” (Offenbach); In the Hall of the Mountain King (Grieg); Adagio for Strings (Barber); Intermezzo from “Cavalaria Rusticana (Mascagni); and Adventures on Earth from the Universal Picture “E.T.”
 (John Williams).

-Tickets will be available at the door, and cost $20 adult/$10 seniors and students.
+Tickets will be available online or at the door, and cost $20 adult/$10 seniors and students.
 We invite you to arrive at least 15 minutes in advance to avoid any disruptions to the performance.